Non-dilutive funding vs venture debt UK SMEs blog cover

 When each makes sense

-Venture debt makes sense when:
+Venture debt tends to make sense when:

 • The company has recently raised institutional VC equity and wants to extend runway between rounds